ansible-middleware/infinispan/README.md

   - name: middleware_automation.infinispan
 ```

+The infinispan collection also depends on the following python packages to be present on the controller host:

+* lxml
+* jmespath

+A requirement file is provided to install:

+    pip install -r requirements.txt

+### Included roles

+* `infinispan`: performs an installation of Infinispan or DataGrid nodes or cluster, with configuration of static caches.
+* `infinispan_cache`: creates Infinispan or DataGrid caches at runtime.

 ### Choosing between Red Hat products and upstream project

 The roles supports installing Red Hat Datagrid from the Customer Portal, when the following variables are defined: